ornlneutronimaging/iMars3D/docs/users/index.rst

 There are four ways to render the main window:

-- Direct redner with ``main_window``.
+- Direct render with ``main_window``.
 - Wrap app in a ``panel`` layout, i.e. ``pn.panel(main_window)``.
 - Set the app to be servable, i.e. ``main_window.servable()``.
 - Start a bokeh server and render the app in a separate tab, i.e. ``main_window.show()``.

-For the last method, make sure you are allowed to use additinoal ports on the system to avoid access error.
+For the last method, make sure you are allowed to use additional ports on the system to avoid access error.